aliozgurcakmak/PythonProgramming4DataScience/README.md

-# Python Exercises from Miuul Data Science Bootcamp 🐍
+# Python Exercises from Miuul Data Scientist Bootcamp 🐍

 ## Overview 📋
-This repository contains the exercises completed during **Week One** of the Miuul Data Science Bootcamp.
+This repository contains the exercises completed during **Week One** of the Miuul Data Scientist Bootcamp.
 The exercises focus on foundational Python programming concepts, including data structures, functions, conditions, loops, and comprehensions.
 Each file demonstrates practical implementations and examples designed to build a strong programming foundation.

 ## Contents 📚